Regular RN Program: Course Information

-When students complete the three-year nursing program, they receive a diploma in nursing from the Firelands School of Nursing which qualifies graduates to take the registered nurse licensure examination.
-Graduates also receive an Associate of Science degree from BGSU Firelands.
-A number of the BGSU Firelands courses are provided on the Firelands School of Nursing campus.
+When students complete the three-year nursing program, they receive a diploma in nursing from the Firelands Regional Medical Center School of Nursing which qualifies graduates to take the registered nurse licensure examination.
+Graduates also receive a non-nursing associate degree from BGSU Firelands College.

 This first nursing course provides a general background in health, health agencies, the role of the professional registered nurse, components of the nursing process and practice in fundamental nursing skills.